nono/cozy-desktop-experiments/RFC/README.md

 or directory is moved when the client was stopped, we still have to detect the move.
 On Linux, the inode numbers can be reused very fast, so it's not a good idea to rely on it.

+#### Recipe

+I know, I didn't describe how the local watcher should work, only gave some general directions.
+In fact, I don't see how the local watcher should work for macOS.
+On Linux and windows, the work with atom/watcher and the buffers/steps is a solid start.
+We should use sooner the information from the local database, as it would be now easier to do that.
+For macOS, maybe we should develop several prototypes and see which one works the best.

 ### Backlog